 Application period

-The application form for the Doctoral Programme on Studyinfo.fi is open during the spring semester from the beginning of January until the last weekday of May, and during the autumn semester from the beginning of August until the last weekday of November.
+The application form for the Doctoral Programme on Studyinfo.fi is open during the spring semester from the beginning of January until the last day of May, and during the autumn semester from the beginning of August until the last day of November.
 Always check the exact application deadlines from Studyinfo.fi.
 Prepare the attachments required for the application carefully before submitting the application.
 Applications are processed as needed during the semester, and the granted study right begins in the same semester.

 What is Studyinfo.fi?